AdrianTiu30/AdrianTiu30-2nd_Programming_Assignment-2ECE-A-/README.md

 Normalized array saved as 'X_normalized.npy'
 ```

 ## 2. Divisible By 3 Problem

-**Goal:** Create a 10x10 array of squares of the first 100 positive integers, find elements divisible by 3, and save the result.
+**Task:** Create a 10x10 array of squares of the first 100 positive integers, find elements divisible by 3, and save the result.

-**Process:**
-1. The program generates squares of numbers from 1 to 100.
-2. The array is reshaped into a 10x10 format.
-3. Elements divisible by 3 are extracted.
-4. The original array and filtered numbers are printed.
-5. The result is saved as a **div_by_3.npy** file.

 ## Code Snippet:
 ```